interkosmos/fortran-modbus/README.md

 # fortran-modbus

-A collection of Fortran 2018 interface bindings to [libmodbus](https://libmodbus.org/), for Modbus RTU and Modbus TCP access.
+A collection of Fortran 2018 interface bindings to [libmodbus](https://libmodbus.org/), for Modbus RTU/TCP communication.

 ## Build Instructions